 - They must be among those that form the top 90% of total turnover on the Stock Exchange of Hong Kong Limited.

-Once a company has ticked the initial boxes, a final decision is made based on market capitalisation, turnover rankings, reflections of the sub-sectors in question, plus financial performance.
+Once a company has ticked the initial boxes, a final decision is made based on market capitalization, turnover rankings, reflections of the sub-sectors in question, plus financial performance.

-Hang Seng websites publish prices, results and key performance details.
-Some of the highs and lows of the index have been as follows:
+Hang Seng brokers and websites publish prices, results and key performance details.
+Some of the highs and lows have been as follows:

 - July 31st, 1964 – When first published, the HSI had a base value of 100 points.